Proofreading and Editorial Skills Correspondence Course

 BECOME A FREELANCE PROOFREADER AND COPY-EDITOR AND EARN UP TO £27 AN HOUR

 Constantly revised and updated.

 The Chapterhouse Proofreading and Editorial Skills Correspondence Course has three volumes of detailed notes, exercises and assessments.

 With full tutor support throughout, you can learn the skills of proofreading and copy-editing from scratch.
 Beginners and more experienced proofreaders and copy-editors will benefit from our thorough, step-by-step approach.

-Four marked assessments (two proofreading tests and two copy-editing tests) are included in the course.
+Four marked assessments (two each in proofreading and two copy-editing) are included in the course.
 These assessments are marked by our experienced tutors and returned to you with feedback.

 In 1991, the Chapterhouse Proofreading and Editorial Skills Correspondence Course was the first proofreading correspondence course in the world.
 Today, we continue to train new generations of proofreaders and copy-editors.